Hello, I’m Sadie, a Yorkshire photographer, I flipping love weddings!

 I get excited about light, sunsets, sunshine, party lights, twinkles in eyes, smiles and tears.

 I love to see how the world is painted in light and shadow.
 I love the crazies, people who add colour to the world and to see the beauty that is all around us.
-Coffee makes me smile a lot (and stops me from being grumpy) as well as the husband and kids (most of the time) and two fur babies.
+Coffee makes me smile a lot (and stops me from being grumpy) as well as the husband and kids (most of the time) and three fur babies.
 Red wine, cheese and Corona (other bottled beers are available).
 There’s a whole lot of awesome in this world.

 I used to have dreams about photographing apples when I was a kid (and not allowed to touch my Dad’s camera and lenses).
 So I got a Polaroid 600 for my 11th birthday and used to take as many portraits as I could before I ran out of film.
 Art teachers were always my favourites, and I managed to use the very basic darkroom at school, shooting black and white film and using stopwatches to develop photographs.
-When I got to college in Leeds, we had state of the art facilities with a huge studio to play with, and my Dad finally let me loose on his camera kit!
+At college in Leeds, we had state of the art facilities with a huge studio to play with, and my Dad finally let me loose on his camera kit!
 A few more years of studying got me to working as a picture editor in a small photography agency, which gave me a strong work ethic and made me realise quite how much work goes into image editing!
 I spent a large amount of my career working as a Graphic Designer, which increasingly led me back to photography.

 I purchased a decent camera, read lots of books, attended courses and workshops, bought a better camera, shot some events, got a better camera (and another 3), amazing lenses and have been photographing weddings since 2011.
 It is not just a job; it’s the most exciting and lovely thing in the world to do – I’m a sucker for a bit of romance.